Follow our 6 helpful steps to streamline your minimalist office and increase your productivity. Find out how to banish madness at the office!

 The creation and editing process also becomes substantially more streamlined for documents stored in this way, with the ability for teams to collaborate more quickly and effectively than they would if the process was handled through email.

 You may also want to look towards other paper-eliminating software and apps to truly become a paperless business.
-For example, rather than sending paper invoices, there are a wealth of apps available that you can use to create and send your invoices digitally.
+For example, rather than sending paper invoices, there are a wealth of apps and virtual mailbox services available that you can use to create and send your invoices digitally.
 That way, you always have a copy safely archived on the cloud, and you can eliminate the waiting period that comes with using snail mail.

 Instead of relying on to-do lists, another great way to streamline both your office space and your team’s productivity is to utilize an online task management app.
 Having one place for you and all of your employees to manage workloads increases efficiency and removes the need for all those sticky note reminders you have hanging around your desk space.